codeforboston/safe-water/projects/crwa/README.md

 We are currently conducting user research and doing design work, so our work is not on GitHub.
 You can join us by joining our [Slack channel](https://communityinviter.com/apps/cfb-public/code-for-boston) (#water).

+# Organization

+In the folders /data and /notebooks, you will find our data exploration of the CRWA river quality dataset.